sap-tutorials/Tutorials/tutorials/data-warehouse-cloud-graphical5-timetables/data-warehouse-cloud-graphical5-timetables.md

 ---

 ## Prerequisites
-- Get familiar with graphical views in the Data Builder
-- Have at least one deployed graphical view in your Space
+- Have at least one graphical view created and deployed in SAP Data Warehouse Cloud -- see [Model Data with a Graphical View](data-warehouse-cloud-graphical1-model).
-- Have a date field in your dataset or views to be analysed
+- Have a date field in your dataset or views to be analyzed

 ## Details